Cryptolibertarian-id/Mastering-Low-level-Language/README.md

 ## Data

 In computing we need to reading, changing, and writing data. **Data** is any information that can be moved, processed, or stored by a computer.
+Data in computers is represented in the form of **Binary Digits** (bits), the smallest unit of information in a computer machine.

+Each bit can store one value of the **binary number**, i.e. 0 or 1, a set of bits forms could construct Digital Data.
+If there are 8 bits collected it will form a **Binary Term** or **Byte**.

+At the byte level, it has formed a unit of storage that can store a single character.
+One byte of data can store 1 character for example: 'A' or 'x' or '$'.

+A series of bytes are used to create Binary Files, in binary files there is a series of bytes that are created to represent more than just characters or text.
+At higher levels (kilobytes, megabytes, gigabytes & terabytes) these bits can be used to represent text, images, sound and video.

+Data in the context of programming is a set of bits that represent information.